Caiyeon/goldfish/README.md

 * The unseal admins are working from home, but we need a policy changed.
 	* How do we do generate a root token only for this change, and make sure it's revoked after?
 	* Optionally send the changeID to a slack channel, so admins can pull up the details and approve/reject
-* *Coming soon* I have dozens of policies, store in a Github repo.
+* I have dozens of policies, store in a Github repo.
 Can I deploy this all in one go?
 * *Coming soon* If I remove this secret/policy, will anybody's workflow break?